petterhangerhagen/prediction_code/README.md

 - `check_start_and_stop.py`
 - `GMM_components.py`.

 `plotting.py` is used to create plots.
 This scripts is a mess.
-Recommend create own code for this.
+Recommend to create own code for this.

 ## Installation